Backpacking China Itinerary: One Month in China

 It’s difficult to navigate around China knowing such a pitiful amount of their language, and while I quite enjoyed wandering around like a blundering fool trying to make sense of the country around me (I weirdly get a great pleasure with travelling in difficult places and being in tricky situations), there were lots of times when a bit more planning would have been useful.

 So, if you’re planning a first time trip to China, don’t do what I did and do plan your travels.
 First thing first – get your Chinese visa sorted.
-It’s a bit of a complicated process, but you can check out this handy guide how to get a Chinese visa.
+It’s a bit of a complicated process, but you can check out this handy guide on how to get a Chinese visa for some great pointers.

 Second step is to think about the best places to visit in China and work out exactly where you want to go.
 Luckily for you, I’ve done all the hard work!
-Here’s a month’s backpacking China itinerary, with tips on how to make the most of your first trip to China!
+Here’s a month’s backpacking China itinerary, including tips for travelling to each destination.